How it works

 Geocode + parcel match

-The Open Data feed provides lat/lng, but we re-geocode the address through Mapbox to backfill any gaps.
-PostGIS then runs a point-in-polygon match against the TCAD parcel layer — that's how the Briefing knows which property the truck is being sent to.
+The Open Data feed gives us coordinates, but we re-geocode the address through our mapping provider to fill in any gaps.
+Then we match that point against the TCAD parcel layer — that's how the Briefing knows which property the truck is being sent to, with the year built, square footage, and appraised value already on the screen.

 Territory routing